 The purpose of a DX cluster is to alert interested hams that there is a DX station on-the-air 'right now'.
 There is a large amount of information on the internet and elsewhere (books, magazines, etc.) about DX Cluster operation.
-This page will give a very basic introduction to the topic and a links to use getting started.
-Do a good internet search will turn up many links for finer details.
+This page will give a very basic introduction to the topic and some links to use getting started.
+Doing a good internet search will turn up many links for finding and learning details.
 Understanding the basic theory of how DX Clusters work will let you get the most from using these tools.

-DX Cluster nodes were setup using the internet.
-A node connected local hams together to recieve real time spots of DX operation.
+DX Cluster nodes are now usually setup using the internet.
+A node connects local hams together to recieve 'real time' spots of DX operation.
 Nodes started being connected to other nodes and the coverage audience went from "a few" to "many, many".
 Today, with peer-to-peer nodes activated via internet on a global basis, coverage is usually above a 1000 users most times and gets quite a bit higher on weekends and contest periods (if you connect to the right node).

 The three most popular DX Cluster node types are AR Cluster, DX Spider and CC Cluster.
-Each type had it's list of differences but standard were developed and new software allows spots to propagate between the types.
-Hams do not need to fear which type of node is being used.
+Each type initially had it's list of differences but standards were soon developed and newer software allows spots to propagate between the various types.
+Today hams do not need to fear which type of node is being used.
 Through all of this, one concept is clear.
-That is - the more hams that are sharing DX information, the better it is for all.
-You need a globally connected node with good peer-to-peer interconnets.
+That is - the more hams that are sharing DX information, the better it is for all users.
+You need a "globally connected node" using good peer-to-peer interconnets for best efficiency.

 If you are connecting to a DX cluster node that is not connected to other peer nodes, then you won't receive spots from outside that node and no one will see the spots you're sending.
 Additionally, Do the DX cluster node(s) running on a server(s) employ high-availability methods to make sure that it's always available?
 The coverage area of the DX cluster system you connect to is a PRIMARY concern.
 The secondary concern is availability.
 How quick does the data propagate across the network?